We may earn money or products from the companies mentioned in this post.

 11. Check out your local tourist sites

 During a quarantine, this may not be possible, but if you are not traveling for financial reasons or because school or work won’t allow it, you can feed your wanderlust by exploring your own city or region.
+A staycation is a great way to feel like you’re traveling by exploring the sites and attractions closer to home that you might take for granted because they’re in your own backyard.
 For us, this means finding the best street art in Oklahoma City, visiting the OKC National Memorial or checking out some of the other great things to do in OKC with kids.
 Wherever you live, exploring your hometown is a great way to feel like you’re traveling even when you are not.

 12. Read travel books